Fudanyrd/COMP130191/README.md

 Workflow: `aludec.sv` $\rightarrow$ `controller.sv`.
 ## Adding bne
 Add a new field `branchsrc` to controller will work.
 Truth tables are updated.

+# Lab 3
+I'm still working on it, please be patient...